Self-Improving Neural-Guided Pruning: A Graph Neural Network Framework for Scalable Mixed Bundle Pricing: Numerical Experiments

 \section{Numerical Experiments}

-We now present comprehensive numerical experiments designed to evaluate the effectiveness and scalability of our proposed GCN-assisted bundle pricing strategies.
-The goals of this section are twofold: (i) to demonstrate that our approaches consistently achieve high revenue ratios while maintaining significant computational efficiency, and (ii) to validate their robustness across heterogeneous problem settings with varying numbers of customer segments and products.
+We now present comprehensive numerical experiments designed to evaluate the effectiveness and scalability of our proposed GNN-guided bundle pricing strategies.
+The goals of this section are twofold: (i) to demonstrate that our approaches consistently achieve high profit ratios while maintaining significant computational efficiency, and (ii) to validate their robustness across heterogeneous problem settings with varying numbers of customer segments and products.

-To thoroughly test scalability and robustness, we evaluate our strategies under varying numbers of customer segment $m$ and product number $n$.
-For every scenario, we use $f(x)=\sqrt{x}$ for the $f(\cdot)$ in the reservation, and take the average of 100 samples.
-All experiments were conducted using the Gurobi Optimizer version 12.0.2 on a machine with an Apple M1 Pro CPU (3.2 GHz) and 16GB RAM, utilizing up to 8 threads.
+To thoroughly test scalability and robustness, we evaluate our strategies under varying numbers of customer segment $m$ and product $n$.
+For each scenario, results are averaged over 100 instances.
+The GNN model training was conducted with a single NVIDIA A100 GPU, while the GNN model inference and the inference policies were performed on a local machine featuring an Apple M1 Pro CPU (3.2 GHz) and 16GB RAM, utilizing up to 8 threads.
+The implementation uses Gurobi 12.0, Python 3.10, PyTorch 2.8, and CUDA 12.8.

-To evaluate any method, we adopt two normalized metrics: \emph{Revenue Ratio (RR)} and \emph{Time Ratio (TR)}
+To evaluate any method, we adopt two normalized metrics: \emph{profit ratio (PR)} and \emph{time ratio (TR)}

-where RR measures solution quality and TR captures efficiency.
+where PR measures solution quality and TR captures efficiency.
 These two metrics allow direct comparison of solution quality and speed across different algorithms.